-The Rev. John Hale returned home from the victorious campaign to capture Louisbourg, Nova Scotia for Great Britain in 1690 to discover a witch crisis was about to erupt in his hometown.
-Hale was at that point a respected, senior leader as long-tome pastor of the church in Beverly, Massachusetts.
+The Rev. John Hale returned home from the victorious campaign to capture Louisbourg, Nova Scotia, for Great Britain in 1690 to discover a witch crisis erupting in his hometown.

-It was January, 1692 when the witch hysteria first erupted in Salem.
-Salem’s new minster, Samuel Parris, had moved in from Boston, where the witch trial of Ann Glover in 1688 had titillated the popular imagination about witches.
-Parris called upon the senior minister, Hale, to evaluate a case of several girls who exhibited symptoms that he feared resembled the work of a witch.
+It was January 1692 when the witch hysteria first erupted in Salem.
+Salem’s new minster, Samuel Parris, had moved from Boston.
+There the witch trial of Ann Glover in 1688 had titillated the popular imagination about witches.
+Parris called upon the senior minister, Hale, to evaluate a case of several girls.
+They showed symptoms that he feared resembled the work of a witch.

 As the witch accusations continued flying, Hale suddenly had a change of heart, however.
 His wife, Sarah, fell under suspicion.
 A young girl reported seeing Sarah Hale as a specter or spirit.
-The minister’s wife had tormented her by pinching and choking her.
+The minister’s wife had tormented her by pinching and choking her, the girl said.

 Hale hid his wife away from arrest.
 By November 1692 when the charges were made, the court had stopped trying witches and the witch crisis was already passing.
 To many, including her husband, the charges against Sarah Hale were ludicrous.
 She was a popular and virtuous woman, and the allegations against her helped even die-hard supporters of witchcraft to conclude that the trials had been a tragic mistake.